christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-05-31-section-2-epistemology.md

 ---
 layout: post
-title:  "Section 2 - Epistemology"
+title:  "Section 2: Of Epistemology"
 date:   2020-05-31 14:25:08 -0700
 categories: section
 ---

 ## Rational & Correct Knowledge

-Rational knowledge is knowledge ordered by the laws of the Object concept - i.e. ordered by logical hierarchies of concepts and logical relation-concepts between them through the laws of logic.
+Rational knowledge is knowledge ordered by the laws of the Object concept --- i.e. ordered by logical hierarchies of concepts and logical relation-concepts between them through the laws of logic.

-**Nota bene:** a "logical" hierarchy is one in which there are no loops, or higher-up concepts that add incorrect details, etc - the hierarchy of concepts must be formed strictly.
+**Nota bene:** a "logical" hierarchy is one in which there are no loops, or higher-up concepts that add incorrect details, etc --- the hierarchy of concepts must be formed strictly.
 An example: the fallacy of composition performs a conceptual step up the ladder of abstraction by grouping several assembled concepts of objects together in a single entity.
 However, it adds details from